febiasm/WK1-Code-Challenge/README.md

 # Description

-This is the code challenge for week 1, tacking Student Grade Generator (Toy Problem),Speed Detector (Toy Problem) and  Net Salary Calculator (Toy Problem)
+This is the code challenge for week 1, tackling Student Grade Generator (Toy Problem),Speed Detector (Toy Problem) and  Net Salary Calculator (Toy Problem)

 # Installation